Heart - Instructions for Authors

 References: up to 4, with reference 1 being the Heart paper to which the letter refers.

-Additional material (figures, video clips, references, tables etc.) can be published online as supplementary data for any article type.
+Additional material (figures, video clips,tables, appendices etc.) can be published online as supplementary data for any article type.
 Supplementary data is published as supplied i.e. it is not professionally copyedited or typeset.

 The BMJ Publishing Group journals are willing to consider publishing supplements to regular issues.
 Supplement proposals may be made at the request of: